Therapeutic target discovery using Boolean network attractors: improvements of kali: Methods

 \subsection{Handling asynchronous updating}

-To implement asynchronous updating, the corresponding algorithms of BoolNet were adapted.
-BoolNet is an R\footnote{\url{https://www.r-project.org/}} package for generation, reconstruction and analysis of Boolean networks \cite{mussel2010boolnet}.
-Asynchronous updating is implemented so that only one randomly selected variable is updated at each iteration.
+To incorporate asynchronous updating, the corresponding algorithms coming from BoolNet were implemented into kali.
+BoolNet is an R \cite{R} package for generation, reconstruction and analysis of Boolean networks \cite{mussel2010boolnet}.
+Asynchronous updating is implemented so that one randomly selected variable is updated at each iteration.
 This random selection is made according to a uniform distribution and implies that the network is no longer deterministic.
-To do so, given a Boolean network, BoolNet uses the three following functions: \begin{itemize} \item \textbf{AsynchronousAttractorSearch}: this function computes the attractor set of the supplied Boolean network by using the two following functions \item \textbf{ForwardSet}: this function computes the forward reachable set of a state and considers it as a candidate attractor \item \textbf{ValidateAttractor}: this function checks if a forward reachable set is a terminal strongly connected component (terminal SCC), that is an attractor \end{itemize}
+To do so, given a Boolean network, BoolNet uses the three following functions: \begin{itemize} \item \textbf{AsynchronousAttractorSearch}: this function computes the attractor set of a supplied Boolean network by using the two following functions \item \textbf{ForwardSet}: this function computes the forward reachable set (see below) of a state and considers it as a candidate attractor \item \textbf{ValidateAttractor}: this function checks if a forward reachable set is a terminal strongly connected component (terminal SCC, see below), that is an attractor \end{itemize}